Assessment and Expectations

 End of Year Expectations

-The documents below provide information for parents and carers on the end of year expectations for pupils at Barnabas Oley.
+The documents below provide information for parents and carers on the end of year expectations in reading, writing and maths, for pupils at Barnabas Oley.
 The National Curriculum outlines these expectations as being the minimum requirements your child must meet in order to ensure continued progress.
 Any queries, please talk to your child's teacher.